nader-00/Fourier-optics_/README.md

 # Fourier Optics (SLM Lab)

-University lab project exploring Fourier optics with a phase-mostly Spatial Light Modulator (Holoeye LC2012) at λ = 532 nm.
+University lab project exploring Fourier optics with a phase-mostly Spatial Light Modulator (SLM) at λ = 532 nm.
 The repo contains code and results for (i) characterising the SLM, (ii) imaging and filtering in the Fourier plane with a 4-f system, and (iii) computer-generated holography via the Gerchberg–Saxton algorithm.

 ## What’s here
 - **Notebook:** `Fourier_Optics_Algherbawi.ipynb` – end-to-end workflow: